superlinear-ai/raglite/README.md

 # 🥤 RAGLite

-RAGLite is a Python toolkit for Retrieval-Augmented Generation (RAG) with PostgreSQL or DuckDB.
+RAGLite is a Python toolkit for Retrieval-Augmented Generation (RAG) with DuckDB or PostgreSQL.

 ## Features